 I’ve paid my share of ADHD taxes over the years.
 Especially before my reminder system and routines were solid.

 Like the time I didn’t check my PO box for a couple of months.
 That meant I didn’t see the bill for the annual fee and got locked out of the box.
 I had to pay a hefty penalty to get my PO box back.

-Or Pete, the ADHD Success Club member, who procrastinated on reserving a campsite to see the eclipse.
-By the time he got around to making reservations all the campsites were gone.
-Pete ended up paying $200 per night to sleep on someone’s lumpy sofa to view the total eclipse.
+Or Pete, the ADHD Success Club member, who procrastinated on reserving a campsite to see the total eclipse.
+Remember that major event a few years ago?
+It was on Pete’s bucket list to see one but by the time he got around to making reservations, all the campsites were gone.
+Pete ended up paying $200 per night to sleep on someone’s lumpy sofa to view the eclipse.
 (Pete is actually the one who coined the term ADHD tax for me.)